smash.default_optimize_options#

 }

-Run the optimize method
+Run the optimization method

 >>> model_u = smash.optimize(model, mapping="uniform", optimize_options=opt_u)